nanomsg/nng/docs/ref/api/aio.md

 ```

 The {{i:`nng_aio_finish`}} function completes the operation associated with _aio_.
-The result of the the status _err_.
+The result of the operation is supplied in _err_.

-This function causes the callback associated with the _aio_ to called.
+Normally, this function causes the callback associated with the _aio_ to be called.
+(But see the [`nng_aio_skip_callback`] function for specific exceptional cases.)
-The _aio_ may not be referenced again by the caller.
+The _aio_ must not be referenced again by the caller.

 > [!TIP]
 > Set any results using [`nng_aio_set_output`] before calling this function.